Tengger Cavalry

 Tengger Cavalry went on to issue several more albums, including Blood Sacrifice Shaman in 2015,[11] Cavalry in Thousands[12] and Ancient Call in 2016,[13] Die on My Ride in 2017,[14] and Cian Bi in 2018.

 On 27 February 2018, it was announced that the band had broken up.[15]
-Less than five months later, Ganganbaigal stated the they were back together,[16][17] and a year later, they issued album, Northern Memory, Vol. 1 and Northern Memory, Vol. 2.
+Less than five months later, Ganganbaigal stated that they were back together,[16][17] and a year later, they issued album, Northern Memory, Vol. 1 and Northern Memory, Vol. 2.

 On 24 June 2019, Tengger Cavalry announced that Ganganbaigal had died of undisclosed causes.[18]